qtng/qatt-dc/SPEC.md

 ## 2. Component Meaning

 1. **Base Symbol** – Base symbol (cán tự) from Quốc Âm Tân Tự, the symbol name is case sensitive, i.e. first letter is uppercase and subsequent letters are lowercase.
 2. **Dot Marking** – Optional dot (phẩy), the number indicates placement of dot.
 If the number is preceeed by a "•", the number indicates the order according to the original QATT instructions from the 19th century.
 Otherwise the number indicates placement as the corner number on **main stroke** or **support rectangle**.
-The **main stroke** is the stroke that connects all other strokes or lies between or next to them.
-The **support rectangle** is the rectangle or parallelogram that is formed by the the remaining support strokes.
-The placement positions 1 to 4 indicate the corners on the support rectangle in clockwise order, while positions 5 and 6 indicate the start and end of the main stroke:
+The **main stroke** (nét chính) is the stroke that connects all other strokes or lies between or next to them.
+The **support rectangle** (chữ nhật phụ) is the rectangle or parallelogram that is formed by the the remaining support strokes (nét phụ).
+The placement positions 1 to 4 indicate the corners on the support rectangle, while positions 5 and 6 indicate the start and end of the main stroke:
    * 1: placement on top left of support rectangle
    * 2: placement on top right of support rectangle
    * 3: placement on bottom left of support rectangle